mew-mo/SUMMATIVE-02/readme.md

    $blue: #7093e3;
    $purple: #7e65e6;
  ```
-* **Imports:** Using sass imports allowed me to seperate my variables from the mass of my js code, which helped my code to be more clean.
+* **Imports:** Using sass imports allowed me to separate my variables from the mass of my js code, which helped my code to be more clean.
 Additionally, it made it much easier to locate the variables whenever I needed to adjust them slightly.
 ``` scss
 @import 'vars';
 ```